Last battle of Bismarck: Second phase: Vian's destroyers harass the Bismarck at night

-Third phase : the Bismarck is lost
+Third phase: Bismarck is lost

 As the British units converged on Bismarck's location, Tovey gave his instructions for the final battle.
-First he ordered the Renown which had closed to within 17 miles of the Bismarck, not to participate in the battle.
-The Renown was similarly armoured as the Hood and Tovey did not want to risk a repeat.
-He instructed the commander of Rodney to close to within 15000 yd as quickly as possible, and that while he should in general conform to King George V's movements, he was free to manoeuvre independently.
-The morning of Tuesday 27 May 1941 brought a heavy grey sky, a rising sea and a tearing wind from the northwest.
+First, he ordered Renown, which had closed to within 17 miles of Bismarck, not to participate in the battle.
+Renown was similarly armoured as Hood and Tovey did not want to risk a repeat.
+He instructed the captain of Rodney to close to within 15000 yd as quickly as possible, and that while he should, in general, conform to King George V's movements, he was free to manoeuvre independently.
+The morning of Tuesday 27 May brought a heavy grey sky, a rising sea and a tearing wind from the northwest.
 Because of this northwesterly gale, Tovey postponed the final attack from sunrise until clear daylight and concluded an attack on Bismarck from windward was undesirable.
 He decided to approach on a northwesterly bearing before deploying.